Sustainability Data

 Boundary: HD, SPE, GA, FT, PE, AS, IP

-● Number of employees taking advantage of family care-related systems
+● Number of employees taking advantage of family care-related programs

 Number of employees taking family care leave (short term)* |